 By default, ensure\ascii is passed to the json.dumps function.
 If you override the dumps function, you will need to explicitly set ensure\ascii to False in order to enable the serialization of Unicode characters to UTF-8.
 This is easily done by using functools.partial to apply the desired keyword argument.
-In fact, you can use this same technique to customize any option supported by the dumps and loads functions:
+As also demonstrated in the previous paragraph, you can use this same technique to customize any option supported by the dumps and loads functions: